benjamin-musil/benjamin-musil.github.io/README.md

 ## Employment

-**[The Catholic Woodworker](https://catholicwoodworker.com/)** - *Website and Production Developer, June 2020 - Present, (Part-time)*
+**[The Catholic Woodworker](https://catholicwoodworker.com/)** - *Website and Production Developer, June 2020 - Present (Part-time)*

 - Set up automation of inventory management between parts coming into stock and parts of a product being consumed when it is purchased using AirTable formulae and syncs with Shopify
-- Writing a tool that takes marked cells in AirTable and interact with a third party Shopify app to automatically populate custom product field options ([click here for link to custom product page](https://catholicwoodworker.com/products/custom-rosary-designer))
+- Writing a tool that takes marked cells in AirTable and interacts with a third party Shopify app to automatically populate custom product field options ([click here for a link to custom product page](https://catholicwoodworker.com/products/custom-rosary-designer))

 **[Applied Materials](http://www.appliedmaterials.com/)** — *Test Engineer II, January 2018 - June 2020*